 Dos and Don'ts for Contact Lens Wearers

-According to the Centers for Disease Control and Prevention (CDC) in August 2015, almost all (99 percent) of the approximately 41 million people in the United States who wear contact lenses engage in at least one behavior related to their lenses that is known to increase eye infection risk.
-Risky behaviorswhich could cost you your sight in severe casesinclude the following:
+According to the Centers for Disease Control and Prevention (CDC) in August 2015, almost all (99 percent) of the approximately 41 million people in the United States who wear contact lenses engage in at least one lens behavior that increases eye infection risk.
+Risky behaviorswhich could lead to vision lossinclude the following:

 - Using contact lens cases longer than recommended

-- "Topping off" contact lens solution in your case instead of emptying it completely before refilling (Solution left in the case after a disinfection cycle are essentially "dirty.")
+- "Topping off" contact lens cases instead of emptying the solution completely before refilling (Solution left in the case after a disinfection cycle is essentially "dirty.")